Kuninkuusravit – The Royal Races in Finland

 Car & Parking

-Parking is available at the Avant area (Soppeentie 65, Ylöjärvi).
+Vehicle traffic is restricted near the racecourse area.
+Remote parking is available at the Avant area (Soppeentie 65, Ylöjärvi).

 Taxi